davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

     New-NetFirewallRule -DisplayName "Caddy ACME/Cloudflare" -Dir Out -Action Allow -Program "C:\Program Files\Caddy\caddy.exe" -Protocol TCP -RemotePort 80,443
     ```
 ### 4.3 Drive Encryption with BitLocker
+> TPM-only is used here because Thunderbolt/DMA is disabled or restricted (Section 3.2), Secure Boot and a BIOS password prevent alternate boot media, and account lockout limits login-screen brute-force.
+If your machine is a laptop frequently carried in public, consider setting this up with a pre-boot PIN using "manage-bde -on C: -TPMAndPIN -RecoveryPassword" for protection against sophisticated physical attacks.

 1. Run in PowerShell as Administrator:
     ```powershell
     manage-bde -on C: -RecoveryPassword
     ```
-2.  **CRITICAL:** Immediately copy the 48-digit Recovery Key ("Password") and store it in a secure, separate location like a password manager.
+2.  **CRITICAL:** Immediately copy the 48-digit Recovery Key ("Password") and store it in a secure, separate location such as a note in your password manager.
 Failure to do so may result in permanent data loss.
-3. Check progress with `manage-bde -status C:`.
+3. You can check progress with `manage-bde -status C:`

 ### 4.4 Create Standard User Account
 This will be your daily driver.
 You will log into your workstation as a standard user and only elevate rights when needed (i.e. to install or update a driver, install or uninstall an application).